Hakkenden: Eight Dogs of the East

 Hakkenden: Eight Dogs of the East (八犬伝 ―東方八犬異聞―, Hakkenden: Tōhō Hakken Ibun) is a Japanese manga series by Miyuki Abe based on the epic novel series Nansō Satomi Hakkenden.
 An anime adaptation of the manga, produced by Studio Deen, premiered on January 5, 2013.
 A second season premiered in summer of 2013.

 Plot

-Five years prior to the start of the story the residents of Ōtsuka village all died in a plague, with only three survivors; Shino Inuzuka, Sosuke Inukawa and Hamaji.
-They take shelter in a church near another village, whose people views the survivors with suspicion.
+Five years prior to the start of the story the residents of Ōtsuka village all died in a plague, with only three survivors; childhood friends Shino Inuzuka, Sosuke Inukawa and a young girl named Hamaji.
+They take shelter in a church near another village, whose people view the survivors with suspicion.
 Now the Imperial Church comes in search of "Murasame," the demon blade containing "life" which Shino possesses within his body.
 When the Church realizes that Shino will not come quietly with them, Hamaji is kidnapped, which results in Shino and Sosuke traveling to the Imperial City to rescue her.
 There they encounter Satomi Rio, a Dean of the Church, who tells Shino he must find the other six bead holders.